 The best about rose geranium is that it can work as a replacement for rose absolute essential oil, which is quite expensive.
 Any soap batch (1 Kg) you make at home may go from costing 5€ to 50€!

-The issue here is that fragrances accelerate soap, as I could state the hard way while making several batches of soap with fragrances.
-This means that your soap will turn from liquid to clumpy, to solid within minutes.
+The issue here is that fragrances accelerate soap.
+I found tht out the hard way while making several batches of soap with fragrances.
+This means that your soap will turn from liquid to clumpy and ricy, to solid within minutes.

-In this case, we want to do layers, therefore, and from my experience, using only essential oils is usually safe, especially if we avoid spicy ones.
+In this case, we want to do layers.
+From my experience, using only essential oils is safer, especially if we avoid spicy ones.
 Make sure they are real essential oils, otherwise, you might have your soap accelerating unintentionally.

 Can you use fragrance oils?
 Well, yes, they might be slightly more allergenic than essential oils, but not much more.
+Many fragrance oils are actually made with essential oils.
 If you don’t really have sensitive skin or allergies, and you really like your strong scent on your homemade soap, go for it.